thesupersaurabh/sasta-shutdown/README.md

 # sasta-shutdown
+umm...
-shutdown pc using os module in python.. umm... i think this will shutdown your pc in 5 second.. so i'm first time sharing my any project over github i hope you guys'll love it.
+i think this will shutdown your pc around 5 second... this project is created using python os module... so that's it.. i am first time sharing my any project over github i hope you guys'll love it.